wyattscarpenter/unsong-book-fetcher/README.md

-# Unsong book fetcher
+# Manly Unsong Book Fetcher

-Grabs the text of the book *Unsong* by Scott Alexander from [unsongbook.com](http://unsongbook.com) and makes an extremely manly 320-page PDF out of it.
+Grabs the text of the book *Unsong* by Scott Alexander from [unsongbook.com](http://unsongbook.com) and makes an extremely manly 300-page PDF out of it.
 This is notable as most copies of *Unsong* are around 700 pages, and do not even include the author's notes.

 Requires Python 3 and PIL.
 Uses a folder `cache` which caches the downloaded text and images so it can be re-run again later and be a lot quicker.
 Requires Calibre's `ebook-convert` to actually do the conversion to pdf.